katemml/brain-health/README.md

 Example for unknown mentions:
 ```
-necktie, stripe, umbrella.
+necktie, stripe, umbrella
 ```

 Note, coreference occurs when two or more expressions in the text refer to the same person or thing.
 Example:
 ```
-hats with feathers on them.
+hats with feathers on them
 ```
 Here 'hats' and 'them' are coreferenced.